Brazil is an extraordinary country. If you’ve never been, I recommend planning your trip to Brazil ASAP.

 Slide at the dunes of Lençóis Maranhenses

-Known as the Brazilian oasis, Lençóis Maranhenses is a national park straight out of a fairytale book.
+Known as the Brazilian oasis, Lençóis Maranhenses is a national park straight out of a magical realism book set in Brazil.

 After the rainy season, small lagoons form among the white sand dunes in this park.
 Which makes it the perfect place to enjoy the excellent weather and have some fun sliding at the dunes.